Staňkovice (Louny District): Etymology

-The name is derived from the personal name Staněk, meaning "the village of Staněk's people".
+The name Staňkovice is derived from the personal name Staněk, meaning "the village of Staněk's people".

 Geography

 Staňkovice is located about 3 km northeast of Žatec, 48 km southwest of Ústí nad Labem and 64 km northwest of Prague.
 It lies in an agricultural landscape in the Most Basin.
 The highest point is at 281 m above sea level.
 The Ohře River flows through the southern part of the municipality, next to the Tvršice village.

 History

 The first written mention of Staňkovice is from 1225, when the village was bought by Abbot Adamus Bertold.
 From the 13th century, the village was owned by the Strahov Monastery, but the monastery often rented it to various burghers of Žatec.
 During the Hussite Wars (1419–1434), Staňkovice was acquired by the town of Žatec.
 In 1547–1594, it belonged to the Líčkov estate, but then it returned to the town of Žatec.
-As a result of the Bohemian Revolt, properties of Žatec were confiscated and Staňkovice became part of the Líčkov estate again, owned by Estera Juliána Hrzánová of Harasov and her husband Jaroslav of Hazmburk.
+As a result of the Bohemian Revolt, properties of Žatec were confiscated and Staňkovice became again part of the Líčkov estate, owned by Estera Juliána Hrzánová of Harasov and her husband Jaroslav of Hazmburk.